Maurizio Giugliano

-Maurizio Giugliano (June 7, 1962 – 1994), known as The Wolf of Ager Romanus (Italian: Il Lupo dell'Agro Romano), was an Italian serial killer who killed between two and seven women in Rome and the surrounding area from 1983 to 1984.
+Maurizio Giugliano (7 June 1962 – 1994), known as The Wolf of Ager Romanus (Italian: Il Lupo dell'Agro Romano), was an Italian serial killer who killed between two and seven women in Rome and the surrounding area from 1983 to 1984.
 He later murdered a fellow inmate at a mental hospital in 1993.
 For these crimes, he was sentenced to life imprisonment and remained imprisoned until his death in 1994.

 Early life

-Maurizio Giugliano was born in the hamlet of Acciarella, Latina, on June 7, 1962, the second of four children of cow herders.
-He suffered from malnutrition and psychological problems since birth, which caused him to start speaking at age four.
+Maurizio Giugliano was born in the hamlet of Acciarella, Latina, on 7 June 1962, the second of four children of cow herders.
+He suffered from malnutrition since birth, which may have caused his inability to speak until age four.
 In 1970, he was accidentally hit by a motorcycle driven by carabinieri, and from then on he became more unstable and aggressive.
 Over the years, Giugliano had repeated outbursts against his father, siblings, and classmates, even going so far as to kill animals on the family farm.
 He was detained in several psychiatric hospitals for this, but always managed to escape.

 In the 1970s, the family frequently changed residences before eventually settling in Rome.
 In 1977, Giugliano was arrested for robbery and served a short prison term at the Casal del Marmo juvenile prison.
 Two years later, he was arrested for sexually assaulting an acquaintance.
 He was ordered to undergo a psychiatric evaluation, which concluded that he had a personality disorder aggravated by his upbringing.
 While awaiting sentencing, he was imprisoned at the Aversa Judicial Psychiatric Hospital, and once convicted and sentenced to two years imprisonment, he was transferred to the Pianosa Prison.

 After his release, Giugliano moved around the outskirts of Rome in his caravan.
 He then married Rosa Bussaglia, whom he had met as a teenager, and had a daughter with her, with the trio living in his caravan.
 In February 1984, following a violent argument with his mother-in-law, Giugliano set fire to the Bussaglias' apartment and was arrested for arson.
-While in jail, he was accused for a series of murders that had recently plagued the capital and the surrounding area.
+While in jail, he was accused of a series of murders that had recently plagued the capital and the surrounding area.

 Murders

-Between July 1983 and January 1984, six women were murdered in the Ager Romanus and the Pontine Marshes, all of which were attributed to Giugliano.
+Between July 1983 and January 1984, six women were murdered in the Ager Romanus and the Pontine Marshes, all of which were initially attributed to Giugliano.
 The victims were the following: